A Point of No Return – Osho

 It has not to be created, it is already there; you just have to discover it.
 Go in and discover it!
 It is waiting and waiting.
 And centuries have passed and many, many lives have passed, and you have become addicted to extroversion.
 You never move in.

-The first step towards satori is meditation.
+The first step toward satori is meditation.
 Satori is the ultimate experience of meditation when meditation is fulfilled, when meditation has reached to its ultimate flowering.

 Yoka says: